 Month-end pending sales for all property types totaled 3,404.
 That is up 4.0 percent compared to last year and suggests another possible increase when December’s sales numbers are crunched.
 Active listings, or the number of available properties, at the end of November was 27,374, down 9.8 percent from last year.

 Houston’s housing inventory slipped to a 2.7-months supply in November.
 One year earlier, it stood at a 2.9-months supply.
 According to the National Association of Realtors, the current supply of homes for the U.S stands at a 5.1-months supply.

 * Months inventory estimates the number of months it will take to deplete current active inventory based on the prior 12 months sales activity.
 This figure is representative of the single-family homes market.

-Broken out by housing segment, June sales performed as follows:
+Broken out by housing segment, November sales performed as follows:

 The information published and disseminated to the HAR Multiple Listing Services is communicated verbatim, without change by Multiple Listing Services, as filed by MLS participants.

 The MLS does not verify the information provided and disclaims any responsibility for its accuracy.
 All data is preliminary and subject to change.
 Monthly sales figures reported since November 1998 includes a statistical estimation to account for late entries.
 Twelve-month totals may vary from actual end-of-year figures.
 (Single-family detached homes were broken out separately in monthly figures beginning February 1988.)

 Founded in 1918, the Houston Association of REALTORS® (HAR) is a 29,000-member organization of real estate professionals engaged in every aspect of the industry, including residential and commercial sales and leasing, appraisal, property management and counseling.
 It is the largest individual dues-paying membership trade association in Houston as well as the second largest local association/board of REALTORS® in the United States.